Long Island

-The island comprises four counties: Kings and Queens counties (the New York City boroughs of Brooklyn and Queens, respectively) and Nassau County share the western third of the island, while Suffolk County occupies the eastern two-thirds of the island.
-More than half of New York City's residents (58.4%) lived on Long Island as of 2020, in Brooklyn and in Queens.
-Locally, many people in the New York metropolitan area colloquially use the term "Long Island" (or "the Island") to refer exclusively to Nassau and Suffolk counties, and conversely, employ the term "the City" to mean Manhattan alone.
-The Nassau-and-Suffolk-only definition of Long Island is recognized as a "region" by the state of New York.
-Although geographically an island, the Supreme Court of the United States has held that given the island's extensive ties to the mainland, it should be treated like a peninsula, allowing the state to have jurisdiction within its extensive maritime boundaries.
+Long Island is divided among four counties with Kings (Brooklyn), Queens, and Nassau counties occupying its western third and Suffolk County its eastern two-thirds.
+To what extent Brooklyn and Queens are considered with Long Island is a matter of debate.
+Geographically, both Kings and Queens county are located on the Island, but some argue they are culturally separate from Long Island.
 Long Island may refer both to the main island and the surrounding outer barrier islands.
-To its west, Long Island is separated from Manhattan and the Bronx by the East River tidal estuary.
+Long Island is separated from Manhattan Island and the Bronx by the East River tidal estuary in the west part of the island.
 North of the island is Long Island Sound, across which lie Westchester County, New York, and the state of Connecticut.
 Across the Block Island Sound to the northeast is the state of Rhode Island.
-Block Island—which is part of Rhode Island—and numerous smaller islands extend further into the Atlantic.
-To the extreme southwest, Long Island, at Brooklyn, is separated from Staten Island and the state of New Jersey by Upper New York Bay, the Narrows, and Lower New York Bay.
+Block Island, which is part of Rhode Island, and numerous smaller islands extend farther into the Atlantic Ocean.
+To the extreme southwest, Long Island, at Brooklyn, is separated from Staten Island and the state of New Jersey by Upper New York Bay, The Narrows, and Lower New York Bay.